drduh/YubiKey-Guide/README.md

 ## Change PIN

-YubiKey's OpenPGP interface has its own PINs separate from other modules such as [PIV](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html):
+YubiKey's [PGP](https://developers.yubico.com/PGP/) interface has its own PINs separate from other modules such as [PIV](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html):

 Name       | Default value | Capability
 -----------|---------------|-------------------------------------------------------------